-Domaine Paul Chapelle is a very young domaine by Burgundian standards, having only been started in 1976, when Chapelle inherited a parcel of vines in the fine premier cru Santenay vineyard of Les Gravières.
+Domaine Paul Chapelle is a very young domaine by Burgundian standards, having been born in 1976, when Chapelle inherited a parcel of vines in the fine premier cru Santenay vineyard of Les Gravières.
 Over the course of the next several years he pieced together a small estate with vineyard parcels in Puligny-Montrachet, Meursault and Santenay.
 Prior to starting his own domaine, Monsieur Chapelle had made a name for himself as a consulting enologist at some of the very best estates in all of the Côte de Beaune, including Domaines Ramonet, Michel Lafarge, François Jobard, Paul Pernot, Simon-Bize, Hubert de Montille and Domaine de la Pousse d’Or.
-In fact, this was really a who’s who list of the greatest estates in the southern half of Burgundy at the time, and even today!
+This was really a who’s who list of the greatest estates in the southern half of Burgundy at the time, even today!

-Paul began as a consultant in 1967, and based on the caliber of his previous clients, it is quite easy to see that Chapelle brought to his own domaine a wealth of experience and winemaking savvy.
+Paul began as a consultant in 1967, and based on the caliber of his previous clients, it is quite easy to see that Chapelle brought to his own domaine a profound wealth of experience and winemaking savvy.
 He retired after the 1995 vintage, handing over the reigns of the estate to one of his two sons in law, Jean-François Beck, who was responsible for the vineyard management and winemaking from 1996 - 2009.
 The reigns have since passed to Paul Chapelle's daughter, Christine Beck Chapelle, who has re-immersed herself in the domaine and today oversees all aspects.
-Paul himself passed away in 2017, and was honored by many of his famous former clients who both recognized and celebrated his important contribution to the world of Burgundy for nearly 50 years.
+Paul himself passed away in 2017, and was honored by many of his famous former clients who both recognized and celebrated his important 50 year contribution to the world of Burgundy.

 The style of the Paul Chapelle wines is quite classic (not surprising, given the quality of his previous clients), with an emphasis on expressing the underlying terroir of the different vineyard bottlings, and avoiding such cellar gimmicks as excessive new oak and heavy battonage.
 The Chapelle vineyard holdings are farmed on a semi-organic basis, which the French call “lutte raisonée”, which demands that all vineyards are taken care of as organically as possible except in moments of dire threat to the grapes.
 The yields are kept low to allow the delicate nuances of the underlying soil to be translated as faithfully as possible, with chardonnay yields in the estate’s vineyards in Puligny and Meursault kept in the forty to forty-five hectoliters per hectare range.
 The pinot noir vines in Santenay “Les Gravières” are kept even smaller.